DalRamos/DalRamos/README.md

 Hello there!
-I'm Dalrymple C. Ramos, an IT professional with a passion for technology and innovation.
+I'm Dalrymple C. Ramos, an IT professional(hopefully) with a passion for technology and innovation.

 As an IT enthusiast, I have a strong background in developing and implementing cutting-edge solutions to address complex challenges.